avanesyann/aspnet-learning/NZWalks/README.md

 This makes controllers huge and messy.

 -> With a repository, we move all DB logic to a single clean class.

+### AddScoped

+`AddScoped` tells ASP.NET how long an object should live.

+`builder.Services.AddScoped<IRegionRepository, RegionRepository>();`

+This line means:
+**Create one instance of RegionRepository per HTTP request and reuse it everywhere during that request.**

+### The 3 lifestimes in ASP.NET

+- Transient -> New instance every time
+- Scoped -> One instance per request
+- Singleton -> One instance for the entire app

+When a client sends a request:
+`GET /api/regions`

+ASP.NET:
+1. Creates a scope
+2. Create one RegionRepository
+3. Creates one ApplicationDbContext
+4. Uses them everywhere in that request
+5. Disposes them after the response